 She also stated that in Indonesia, the EU is working on three different programmes to support climate actions in cities: Climate Resilient and Inclusive Cities (CRIC) carried out by UCLG ASPAC, the International Urban and Regional Cooperation (IURC), and Global Covenant of Mayors (GCoM) Asia.
-The GCoM Asia Project focuses on the engagement and training of cities in Southeast Asia to develop the Climate Action Plans (CAPs).
+The GCoM Asia Project focuses on the engagement and training of cities in Southeast Asia to develop Climate Action Plans (CAPs).
 UCLG ASPAC has been the host of the GCoM SEA Secretariat since 2018.

 Local Authorities as Climate Champions

-Pilot cities of GCoM’s first phase (2018-2020) in Indonesia, Palembang and Malang, presented their good practices in climate actions.
+Pilot cities of GCoM’s first phase (2018-2020) in Indonesia, Palembang, and Malang, presented their good practices in climate actions.

-Palembang has committed to reducing its GHG emission to 15 per cent by 2030 and 9 per cent by 2023.
+Palembang has committed to reducing its GHG emission to 15 percent by 2030 and 9 percent by 2023.
 This commitment is implemented through campaigning for electricity efficiency, introducing renewable energy conversion, socialising 3R of waste management, building city parks, and developing sustainable transportation.

-Good practice of Malang was presented by Mayor Sutiaji.
+The good practice of Malang was presented by Mayor Sutiaji.
 He showcased both mitigation and adaptation actions, including increasing the quality and quantity of open green spaces, developing urban farming, building infiltration wells, and introducing the Climate Village (Kampung Iklim) programme.

 “Our paradigm on waste management has shifted to integrated management from upstream (source of waste) to downstream (final processing),” said the Mayor.
-He also emphasised Malang’s commitment to reduce the amount of household waste to 30 per cent by 2025.
+He also emphasised Malang’s commitment to reduce the amount of household waste to 30 percent by 2025.

 Apart from GCoM’s cities, Semarang, Bandung, Pekanbaru, and Malang also shared their actions to pave a sustainable future.
-Semarang showcased the initiative to build integrated mobility through Bus Rapid Transport while Bandung on the integrated urban farming to boost their city sustainable food system.
+Semarang showcased the initiative to build integrated mobility through Bus Rapid Transport while Bandung on integrated urban farming to boost their city’s sustainable food system.
 Pekanbaru presented the city’s sustainable development initiatives and Mataram on converting waste to energy.

 Enabling Environment for Climate Actions